Places of Worship at Risk

 The threats to places of worship

-We work closely with groups of all denominations and faiths to monitor the condition of listed places of worship.
+We work closely with groups of all faiths and denominations to monitor the condition of listed places of worship.
+Places of worship include cathedrals, churches, chapels, gurdwara, mosques, synagogues, temples and any place where public worship takes place at least six times a year.

 Entries on the Heritage at Risk Register include buildings which are generally in fair or good condition, but with a significant problem with one major element, such as the tower.